Revised October 2020

 Faculty members are to be reviewed annually to determine their merit.
 Reviews should consider the faculty member’s cumulative record including achievements over the past year.
 The Code stipulates that faculty members below the rank of full Professor may only be reviewed by faculty who are superior in academic rank and title.

 Review committees will draw on the materials submitted to write reports that include brief narratives of each faculty member’s work over the past year and to assign an assessment of highly meritorious, meritorious, or non-meritorious to each faculty member.
 These reports will be shared with faculty of the appropriate rank who will then meet to discuss and approve them during the first half of spring quarter.
-The report for full Professors will be written, discussed, and approved by the Executive Director and the Associate Director.
-All approved reports will then be compiled and forward to the Deans as the School’s merit recommendations.
+The report for full Professors will be written, discussed, and approved by the Executive Director and at least one other full or teaching professor.
+All approved reports will then be compiled and forwarded to the Deans as the School’s merit recommendations.
 The Executive Director will convey the substance of a faculty member’s merit review to that person at the faculty/chair regular conferences as mandated by the Code (see below).

-In years when funds for merit salary increases exceed 2%, the Executive Director and the Associate Director will recommend to the Deans how the additional monies should be distributed.
+In years when funds for merit salary increases exceed 2%, the Executive Director will recommend to the Deans how the additional monies should be distributed.
 Those recommendations will be based on the merit review reports as well as consideration of salary compression and other issues of pay inequity.

 No Merit Increase Granted